CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise2.md

       ![](../media/leav-man-e2-g-52.png)

       > the above expression outputs('List_rows') → gets the result from the List rows action in Power Automate.

       > - ['body/value'] → accesses the list of rows (records) returned.

       > - length(...) → counts how many rows were returned.

-   > 👉 So this expression returns the number of records found in Dataverse.
+      > - **So this expression returns the number of records found in Dataverse**.

       > - If the length is 0 → no record exists → this is the user’s first leave application.

       > - If the length is greater than 0 → a record exists → the user already has leave data in the database.

 1. Under the **False** branch of the **Condition**, click the **plus (+) (1)** button to add a new action, type **Compose (2)** in the search box, and from the **Data Operation** section select **Compose (3)**.